masesgroup/PLCOnNet/src/documentation/articles/usage.md

 ---
 title: Usage of .NET suite for PLC4X™
-_description: Describes how to use PLCOnNet, set-up environment, identify the JVM and write good code
+_description: Describes how to use PLCOnNet, set-up environment, identify the JVM™ and write good code
 ---

 # PLCOnNet usage